 .
 Andhra Pradesh contributes about 19 percent of the total fruit production, whereas Maharashtra accounts for about 18 percent of the total fruit production.

 Some of the other fruit producing states of India are Gujarat

 , West Bengal

 , Madhya Pradesh

-Indian fruits can be classified in various categories like the juicy fruits, the solid fruits, etc. There is a huge international demand for certain Indian fruits and vegetables.
+Indian fruits have several essential nutritional values.
+There is a huge international demand for certain Indian fruits and vegetables.
 Some of the Indian fruits have also become one of the highest selling fruits in the international market.
 India ranks 5th in the world in cropped area under cultivation.
 Most of the fruits available in India are native to the country.
-However, there are several others that have been brought to India from outside and then cultivated on a large scale.
-The fruits coming from outside have escaped and naturalised in the wild.
+However, there are several other fruits that have been brought to India from outside and cultivated on a large scale.
+Fruits coming from outside have naturalized in the wild.
 More than 90 percent of India's exports of fresh products, including fruits go to West Asia and East European markets.

 propagation methods, advertisement of numerous species to farmers and provision of market support to them, would ensure commercial cultivation and add to the deglamourized state of Indian horticulture.
 In addition to being potential horticulture species, fruits are incidentally storehouses of genes for adaptation to hot climate